 - To foster the clinical formation in portal hypertension

 - To obtain a comprehensive view of the complexities of advanced liver disease and its treatment

 - Clinical Scientists

 - The presence of a group of experts covering the full range of complications related to portal hypertension

-- The timing of the School a few months after the latest Baveno consensus conference
+- The timing of the School after the latest Baveno consensus conference, held in 2021

 - The variety of selected topics, that cover most aspects of advanced liver disease